Updated: March 2021

 - enforcement procedures have been put in place where someone is in breach of a court order.
 See access and custody of children

 - a non-parent cohabitant may be obliged to pay maintenance in respect of a child he/she has been caring for.
 See maintenance section

 The relevant sections of our website have been updated.
 If you are unclear about any matter please contact an information officer on 01-6700120 or e-mail email@example.com with your contact details and a member of our information team will be happy to contact you.

 Legislative update:16 May 2019 Civil Registration Bill 2019 passed by Both Houses of the Oireachtas.
-This Bill, once enacted, allows both members of same-sex female relationship to register as parents and allows for other necessary changes to Civil Registration to allow both parents apply for Guardianship Rights.
+This Bill has now been enacted, and allows both members of same-sex female relationship to register as parents and allows for other necessary changes to Civil Registration to allow both parents apply for Guardianship Rights.
 It must be noted, that this legislation will only apply to parents who have been assisted by registered services in becoming pregnant.

-The Bill, once enacted, will also remove the necessity for a woman to contact an estranged husband when establishing paternity of her child with her new partner, the biological parent of her child.
+The Bill will also remove the necessity for a woman to contact an estranged husband when establishing paternity of her child with her new partner, the biological parent of her child.

 Information pack for parents who are not married to each other

 Information on legal issues, money matters and more are contained in our Information Pack.